WiIIiam278/flesh/content/index.md

 ---

-### Commissions
-I'm not currently open for commissions.
-Thank you for your understanding!

 ### Updates
-I regularly update my plugins to support new versions, add new features and to fix bugs.
-When I do so, I will issue an announcement in the [HuskHelp Discord](https://discord.gg/tVYhJfyDWG).
+I regularly update my plugins and projects with new features and bug fixes.
+To get notified when I post updates, or get help using some of my stuff, join the [HuskHelp Discord](https://discord.gg/tVYhJfyDWG)!

-If you would like to receive notifications when I post an announcement and/or gain access to preview builds, you can use the buttons in the `#role-picker` channel to opt-in to notifications

 ### Other projects
-I'm a member of the [Haroohie Translation Club](https://haroohie.club/), a fan-translation group working on translating games from the Haruhi Suzumiya series!
+I'm a member of the [Haroohie Translation Club](https://haroohie.club/) &mdash; a fan-translation group working on localising games from the Haruhi Suzumiya series!